Dragoncall/BDS_group_27/README.md

 ## Visualisations
 This API is part of an analysis.
 All visualisation code is present under the `visualisation` directory and will probably include `matplotlib` plots, `D3` visualisations and other derivatives of this API.

+The preferred way to create such a visualisation is to go through 3 steps.

+- Create the data fetchers
+- Create the pipeline
+- Run the pipeline with the data retrieved from the fetchers

+To allow visualisations to be a `PipelineStep`, the `Visualiser` class has all methods a visualisation needs to extend.
+This will also allow a `Visualiser` to be ran during other pipelines (for example to visualise API usage)